KansasAcademicDecathlon/playbook/BubbleSheetScanner.md

 After scanning a test, always close and reopen the scanner software.
 Otherwise, the scanner may use the wrong form (switching from Interview to objective).

+## Scanning Tips

+If `PAPER SKEW......` occurs multiple times, try placing your nails against the bottom of the sheet while feeding.

+`Multiple Marks Question ##` - use correction tape to cover all the marks if there are umambigiously multiple marks.
+If the message is due to an clear erasure, then use correction take to cover the erasure.

+`All Ratings Must be Completed` - Check that all bubbles are completely filled in.

 ## Exporting to Scoring Software

 The [procedure above](#scanning-procedure) saved each event as an individual file.